ArduPilot/ardupilot_wiki/common/source/docs/common-airbotpower-power-module.rst

     :target: ../_images/AirbotPower_PowerModule_Back.jpg

 AirbotPower provides three power feeds: 2x 5.3V & 1x 12V (up to 3.5 amps
-each) and can supply main power to Pixhawk’s power port, backup power to the servo rail and power for an FPV system.
+each) and can supply main power to autopilot’s power port, backup power to the servo rail and power for an FPV system.
 It provides current and voltage measurements through the main power port, up to 150 amps and 8S.